viren-rathod/exam-portal-frontend/README.md

 # Exam Portal Front-End

-This is the front-end application for an exam portal built using Angular and PrimeNG.
+This is the front-end application for an exam portal built using Angular and Bootstrap.
 It provides a user interface for managing exams, questions, and student results.

 ## Features